syed-imadulla/CheetsheetsHub/README.md

 ---

-## 📄 License

-This project is free and open.
-Add an MIT License file if needed.

----

 ## 💡 About

 A clean and simple hub of programming cheatsheets in a sticky‑note style.
 Includes C, C++, Python, JavaScript, and Git references.
 Fully responsive and easy to use.